joe-cheung/joe-cheung.github.io/_posts/2022-06-05-AGI-Scale-Is-All-You-Need.md

 wordcount: 5562
 ---

-_Heavily borrowed from [Gwern's](https://www.gwern.net/Scaling-hypothesis) commentary on recent AI progress._
+_Mostly rehash of [Gwern's](https://www.gwern.net/Scaling-hypothesis) commentary on recent AI progress._

 > The best answer to the question, "Will computers ever be as smart as humans?” is probably “Yes, but only briefly.”
 <p style="text-align: right">
 - Vernor Vinge </p>

-The release of GPT-3 two years ago marked the arrival of relatively narrow artifical general intelligence (AGI).
+The release of GPT-3 two years ago marked the arrival of relatively narrow or "weak" artifical general intelligence (AGI).

-In just the past two months, ever larger AI models demonstrate the *blessing of scale*, where simply scaling existing architecture vaporises problems thought to be inherent to simple neural networks, and "learns" new capabilities believed to require novel, complicated architectures, without being programmed to learn them.
+In just the past two months, ever larger AI models demonstrate the *blessing of scale*, where simply scaling existing architecture vaporises problems thought to be inherent to simple architectures, and "learns" new cognitive abilities believed to require bespoke, complicated architectures, without being programmed to learn them.
 As we ride this exponential, we will only continue to be surprised by the intelligence and generality of each bigger model.

-Right now, AI is already better than most of humanity in producing prose, poetry, and programmes; already better than most of humanity in casual thinking.
+Right now, AI is already better than most of humanity in producing prose, poetry, and programmes; better than most of humanity in casual thinking.
 Per William Gibson, the future is already here  — it's just not evenly distributed.
 [Hard problems are easy and the easy problems are hard](https://en.wikipedia.org/wiki/Moravec%27s_paradox).
-Right in front of our eyes, the artist is made obsolete before the bricklayer.
+The artist is made obsolete before the bricklayer, right in front of our eyes.

-The blessing of scale suggests that merely throwing more computing power into training AI models will produce machine superintelligence that can beat any human and the entire human civilsiation at *all congnitive tasks*.
-Just like how it's impossible for Magnus Carlsen to beat any existing chess engine, it will be impossible for any of us to beat superhuman AGI.
+The blessing of scale suggests that merely throwing more computing power into training AI models will produce machine superintelligence that can beat any human and the entire human civilisation at *all congnitive tasks*.
+Just as it's impossible for Magnus Carlsen to beat any chess engine, it will be impossible for any of us to beat superhuman AGI.

-We are all going to die.
+We're all gonna die.

 1. TOC
 {:toc}